Television Interface Adaptor: Noise/Tone Generator (AUD0/1)

-The TIA is capable of generating different types of pulse and noise output to its two oscillators (or channels) AUD0 and AUD1.
+The TIA is capable of generating different types of pulse waves and white noise output to its two oscillators (or channels) AUD0 and AUD1.
 Each oscillator has a 5-bit frequency divider and a 4-bit audio control register which manipulates the waveform.
 There is also a 4-bit volume control register per channel.

 Frequency Divider (AUDF0/1)

-Frequencies are generated by taking 30 kHz and dividing by the 5-bit value supplied.
+Frequencies are generated by taking 31399 Hz (31113 Hz for PAL) and dividing by the 5-bit value supplied.

 The result is a cheap frequency divider capable of detuned notes and the odd tuned frequency.
 The TIA is not a musical chip unless the composer works within the frequency limits or modulates between two detuned frequencies to create a vibrato tuned note.
+The TIA is tuned to the inverted harmonic series due to each frequency being the base frequency divided by a whole number.

 Audio Control (AUDC0/1)

 The Audio Control register generates and manipulates a pulse wave to create complex pulses or noise.
-The following table (with designed duplicates) explains how its tones are generated:
+The following tables (with designed duplicates) explains how its tones are generated: